tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start-advanced.md

 zbctl version
 ```

-In [Quick Start](./gettingstarted_quick-start.md) you have already created a cluster and a client.
-We will also use these for this tutorial.
+In [Quick Start](./gettingstarted_quick-start.md) you've already created a cluster and a client.
+We'll also use these for this tutorial.

 ## Advanced Workflow